suit-wg/architecture/draft-ietf-suit-architecture.md

 Software Updates for Internet of Things (SUIT) working group.

 Developing secure Internet of Things (IoT) devices is not an easy task and supporting a firmware update solution requires skillful engineers.
-Once devices are deployed, firmware updates play a critical part in their lifecycle management, particularly when devices have a long lifetime, are deployed in remote or inaccessible areas where manual intervention is cost prohibitive or otherwise difficult.
+Once devices are deployed, firmware updates play a critical part in their lifecycle management, particularly when devices have a long lifetime, or are deployed in remote or inaccessible areas where manual intervention is cost prohibitive or otherwise difficult.
 Firmware updates
-for IoT devices are expected to work automatic, i.e. without user involvement.
+for IoT devices are expected to work automatically, i.e. without user involvement.
 Automatic updates that do not require human intervention are key to a scalable solution for fixing software vulnerabilities.

-Firmware updates are not only done to fix bugs, but they can also add new functionality, and to re-configure the device to work in new environments or to behave differently in an already deployed context.
+Firmware updates are not only done to fix bugs, but they can also add new functionality, and re-configure the device to work in new environments or to behave differently in an already deployed context.

 The firmware update process has to ensure that